 Thinking peaceful change

-Interdisciplinary approaches to conflict transformation, conflict resolution and sustainable peace in local, international and global contexts
+Interdisciplinary approaches to conflict transformation, conflict resolution and sustainable peace in local, international and global contexts.

-Master's Degree Programme in Peace, Mediation and Conflict Research (PEACE) provides a multi- and interdisciplinary approach to peace and conflict research.
+Peace, Mediation and Conflict Research (PEACE) provides a multi- and interdisciplinary approach to peace and conflict research.
 Ranked as a Top 10 degree in conflict resolution and peacebuilding by the Peacekeeper in 2017, PEACE facilitates understanding the complex nature of wars and conflicts as well as their short- and long-term consequences.

-The programme examines, for example, how violent conflicts, ethnic and religious discrimination and human rights violations produce forced displacement and how different actors can respond to these crisis situations
+PEACE examines, for example, how violent conflicts, ethnic and religious discrimination and human rights violations produce forced displacement and how different actors can respond to these crisis situations

 During their studies, students learn about the preconditions for conflict resolution and sustainable peace in local, international and global contexts.
 Special emphasis is placed on various tools and phases of conflict transformation - peacebuilding, mediation, reconciliation and dialogue.